OpeyemiAkinwumi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond given access to only others
 9-John_Doe -rwxr-x-wx
-10-mirror_permissions reference the mod of another file so they can have the same execution permission
+10-mirror_permissions reference the mod of another file so they can have the same execution permission 11-directories_permissions script Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.